needle-tools/gltf-progressive/NEEDLE_progressive/README.md

 # NEEDLE Progressive Extensions Schema

-This document describes the NEEDLE progressive mesh and texture extensions.
+This document describes the `NEEDLE_progressive` mesh and texture extensions that are used for progressive loading with `gltf-progressive`.

 ## Extension Types